-- -Tests to be taken during the "problem resolution seminars" (PRS).
+-Tests to be taken during the "problem resolution seminars" (PRS).
 Two tests will be delivered during the course, with a duration of 30 minutes.
 They will consist on two or three problems of the same kind as the ones studied during the previous SRP or the lectures.
-Each test will count 12% of the final grading. - Grading associated to the PRS.
+Each test will count 12% of the final grading.

+- Grading associated to the PRS.
 Participation in the seminars and the quality of individual problem lists delivered during the PRS will be considered.
-It counts 16% of the final grade, according to the following distribution: - -Attendance and delivery of the problem set: 8%.
-In each session both assistance and the quality of the problem list are evaluated. - -Participation: 8%. - -Final Exam.
+It counts 16% of the final grade, according to the following distribution:

+-Attendance and delivery of the problem set: 8%.
+In each session both assistance and the quality of the problem list are evaluated.

+-Participation: 8%.

+-Final Exam.
 It is a comprehensive examination on all theoretical and practical aspects seen along the course.
 It counts 60% of the final grade.
-In order to pass the course, a minimum of 4/10 in this exam is required.
+In order to pass the course, a minimum of 4 / 10 in this exam is required.
+If this minimum is not attained, the grade will the one of the exam.